Code1110/nodemcu-jsonserver/README.md

 ```

 ### sendFile(client, file, mimetype)
 Sends the provided file to the client.
-The file is being sent in 1KB chuncks, so larger files can be send.
+The file is being sent in 1KB chunks, so larger files can be send.
 - `client`: Client
 - `file`: The file to send.
 - `mimetype`: Common mime types are: `text/plain`, `text/html`, `image/jpeg`, `image/png`.